futurecolors/django-geoip/docs/usage.rst

 Creating custom location model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a django model, that inherits from ``django_geoip.models.GeoLocationFascade``.
+Create a django model, that inherits from ``django_geoip.models.GeoLocationFacade``.
 It might be a `proxy model`_ that doesn't require a separate database table, but it
 might be handy in many cases.